CURRICULUM VITAE ( August 2019)

 VI.
 TEACHING AND EDUCATION INNOVATIONS:

-· Hosting the 2015 and 2017 Big Data Hackathon for San Diego (2015 themes: water drought and conservation, disaster response and assistance, crime monitor and prevention, 2017 theme: public health).
+· Hosting the 2015, 2017, and 2019 Big Data Hackathon for San Diego (2015 themes: water drought and conservation, disaster response and assistance, crime monitor and prevention, 2017 theme: public health, 2019 theme: Smart Living).
 The 2017 Big Data Hackathon for San Diego aims to promote Data Science and Big Data Analytics for both students and educators and demonstrate possible technological applications to solve PUBLIC HEALTH issues for San Diegans.
 Website: http://bigdataforsandiego.github.io/ The 2019 theme for the hackathon was Smart Living with 5 interesting fields including Smart City, Smart Environment, Smart Education, Smart Transportation and Smart Health.

 · Big Data Science and Analytics Platform (GEOG594): http://map.sdsu.edu/bigdata/ This course (first taught in Fall 2016) introduces state-of-the-art computational platforms, tools, and skills for big data science and big data analytics with numerous real-world case studies.
 The big data field provides untapped potential for discovering and analyzing complex problems faced by humankind, including business analytics, disease outbreaks, traffic patterns, urban dynamics, and environmental changes.
 This class will introduce big data platforms (Amazon EC2, Google Engine, and Windows Azure) and key concepts (cloud computing, virtualization, information privacy, and crowd sourcing).
 Students will learn to how to use Google Fusion Table, R, Gephi, ArcGIS Online, and Tableau to conduct big data analytics.
 The course will provide basic introduction to big database management related to NOSQL databases, Hadoop and MongoDB.
 This course will have both the hands-on training of analytics tools and computer skills, as well as the fundamental concepts for big data science with critical thinking.
 Students will have opportunity to create their own big data platform on Amazon EC2 virtual servers, manage their own databases in MongoDB, and access and collect big data from their interested applications (e.g. Twitter data and business datasets).